rust-practice/cargo-leet/CONTRIBUTING.md

 1. Navigating to your repository on GitHub
 1. Click on Branches
 1. Click on the Compare button for your feature branch
 1. Select the base and compare branches, if necessary.
-This will be main and my-new-feature, respectively.
+This will be develop and my-new-feature, respectively.

 ### Make the pull request